Thong Noppakhun is a very rare ancient Thai dessert that even older Thai generations might never have heard about.

 Some might describe them as Thai cookies.
 I would say they are healthy cookies as they don’t contain gluten and are free from dairy, butter, are low in sugar, and have no artificial colours and conservatives.
 However, the making process is totally different to those western cookies.

 This dessert is worth preserving and should be treasured and more widely known.
-Fortunately, my aunt, Chosita- Pransuk Chiangmai founder- has come to learn the secret recipe from Thai Desserts Reservation Project.
-She patiently practiced through uncountable mistakes from the original recipe then adapted until she found the perfect taste and texture for PRANSUK.
 The key ingredient is that we use pure soya powder instead of the traditional mung bean paste for our Thong Noppakhun.
 We think it creates a better sense experience, with distinctive taste and natural earthy colour.
 The making process is very delicate and we carefully take every step to create the beautiful smooth texture.
 The next step is to dehydrate them for 24-48 hours to make them last longer, and finally we decorate with an edible gold leaf and a tiny drop of pure honey.

-It has become my (Ploynita’s - Pransuk London) favourite dessert, I have fallen for it from the very first bite.
+It has become my (Ploynita’s - HI JAI creative director) favourite treat, I have fallen for it from the very first bite.
 As being a big fan of everything Soya, this is the go-to snack that can be a thoughtful present for everyone I wish to show love and respect.
 It first impressed me from the look, then the smell and the taste.